-The Broads Authority has three visitor centres where our staff can help you get the most out of your visit to the Broads.
+The Broads Authority has two visitor centres where our staff can help you get the most out of your visit to the Broads.

 Hoveton Visitor Centre,

 Hoveton, NR12 8UR

 This information centre is situated on the River Bure and has information and displays about Hoveton and the Broads.
 From April to October the centre offers a wildlife boat trip on Liana, an Edwardian style launch that journeys along the River Bure towards Coltishall and back, with plenty of time to enjoy the woodlands and meadows of this tranquil and varied stretch of river.

 Ludham, NR29 5PG